-Online tests let you design, administrate, and grade tests and quizzes.
+Tests in your Populi courses let you design, administrate, and grade tests and quizzes.
+Here's the quick overview:

 - First, you'll set up your test.
 This is where you'll specify the administrative details—availability, time limit, and proctoring, to name a few.
 These items are covered below.